alexgdebeer/GeothermalEnsembleMethods/README.md

  - Develop method for visualising the convective plume of the model.
  - Think about inverse crimes (i.e. consider making a finer model)
  - Save data, truth, true states to file
+ - Rescale the pressures and enthalpies appropriately
 ### Both Models
  - Read paper on how to adjust ensemble covariance when defining Gaussian based on successful ensemble members.
  - Think about the initial conditions more carefully (thermal gradient?)
  - Check everything carefully!
- - Rescale the pressures and enthalpies appropriately
 ### Ensemble Methods
- - Tidy up EKI-DMC and EnRML code (less object-oriented?)
+ - Tidy up EnRML code
 ### Misc
  - Update NZGW code and slides.
  - Finish writing README (add some notes on the various algorithms, other implementations, etc).